arso-project/sonar-docs/docs/api-schema.md

 ## Defining schema

 A schema is an object describing the fields this content type has.
-It supports the basic JSON types (`string`, `boolean`, `number`, `object`) plus the following additional types:

-indexing options der fields und des schemas

 ### Type props